-*I am not a medical professional and this is not a substitute for medical advice.
+*I am a barefoot shoe blogger, not a medical professional and this is not a substitute for medical advice.
 Always seek the advice of a licensed professional if you need care*

-A lot of you are curious about my transition from collapsed feet and crooked spine to a strong, functioning body.
-I’ve been dangling little snippets of my struggles and successes out in the void almost as a test, because really?
+I have over 75 minimalist shoe reviews on my blog, but the one thing that piques your interest the most is not shoes.
+The one question I’m asked over and over is this: HOW did I go from collapsed feet and crooked spine to a strong, functioning body?
+Great question!
 I’m just a normal person.
 Not an athlete.
 Not certified in anything.
 I still can’t do anything impressive.
 And the truth is complicated.

 But if I get outside myself for a minute, I see that people are struggling.
 A few years ago I would have devoured this post, taking notes, and bookmarking all the recommendations.
 SO many of us are in pain.
 And maybe the story of a normal person is just what normal people need to hear.